-In the event of losses, payments to the U.S. Treasury are suspended until such losses are recovered through subsequent earnings.
+In the event of losses or a substantial increase in capital, payments to the U.S. Treasury are suspended until such losses or increases in capital are recovered through subsequent earnings.
+At year end, the Bank's payments had not resumed.
+Payments made to the U.S. Treasury earlier in the year are classified as "Prepaid expense-Interest on Federal Reserve notes to the U.S. Treasury."
 Weekly payments to the U.S. Treasury may vary significantly.

 j.
-Income and Cost Related to Treasury Services
+Income and Costs related to Treasury Services

 The Bank is required by the Federal Reserve Act to serve as fiscal agent and depository of the United States.
 By statute, the Department of the Treasury is permitted, but not required, to pay for these services.
-The costs of providing fiscal agency and depository services to the Treasury Department that have been billed but not paid are immaterial and included in "Other expenses".
+The costs of providing fiscal agency and depository services to the Treasury Department that have been billed but will not paid are immaterial and included in "Other Expenses."